Telos UK are a Founding Block Producer on the Telos Blockchain Network

-If you can’t make it past here then at least click on this link to see the lighthouse hash and the wonderful images the likes you might never have seen before!
+If you can’t make it past here then at least click on this link to see the lighthouse hash and the wonderful images the likes of which you might never have seen before!

 The Aha!
 Moment with Telos BP Minimum Requirements Document Paragraph 5B

-I needed a way to connect my findings as I trawled through the various Telegram channels, Medium posts and GitHub docs, to find the current position regarding the implementation of paragraph 5B.
+I needed a way to connect my findings as I trawled through the various Telegram channels, Medium posts and GitHub docs.
+I wanted to be able to get back to this same place, and share it with the other BPs, regarding the current position of paragraph 5B, about BP identities.
 As I was searching through the different channels where the conversations had taken place, it occurred to me that in our decentralised world we lack a SINGLE & LOGICAL place to start a conversation or look for something.